philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 I thought maybe I'd need an extensive metaprogramming system to do this but now I'm not so sure.

 Actually for the first time I found the z3 Tactic system super useful.
 I can give a `Goal` the defns database or maybe other simp databases and use demodulator, simplify, elim-predicates, macro-finder as promising simplifiers.
-By making a dummy variable "knuckle_goal" I can track what is my original term.
+By making a dummy variable "knuckle_goal" I can track what is my original term (I saw caleb do this trick).
 This is not trusted kernel code.
 Once i have a suspected good simplified term, I can send it to `lemma` to actually confirm.

 ```python
 def simp(t: z3.ExprRef) -> z3.ExprRef: